 16.2.
 We may transfer Personal Data outside the UK and/or EEA if one of the following conditions applies:

 16.2.1. the European Commission has issued a decision confirming that the country to which we transfer the personal data ensures an adequate level of protection for the data subjects’ rights and freedoms;

 16.2.2. appropriate safeguards are in place such as binding corporate rules (BCR), standard contractual clauses approved by the European Commission, an approved code of conduct or a certification mechanism;

 16.2.3. you have provided explicit consent to the proposed transfer after being informed of any potential risks; or

 16.2.4 the transfer is necessary for one of the other reasons set out in the GDPR including the performance of your contract with us, reasons of public interest, to establish, exercise or defend legal claims or to protect your vital interests where you are physically or legally incapable of giving consent and, in some limited cases, for our legitimate interest.

-16.3 Please contact the Data Privacy Manager if you want further information about when we may transfer your information outside the EEA and the specific mechanisms used by us to ensure the protection of your personal data.
+16.3 Please contact the Data Privacy Manager if you want further information about when we may transfer your information outside the UK or EEA and the specific mechanisms used by us to ensure the protection of your personal data.

 17. Data security

 17.1 The GDPR requires us to put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
 We ensure that reasonable security measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.